bendorr/lucs_af/README.md

 ### `alphafold_finetune/`

 #### > `run_finetuning.py`
 Fine-tune AlphaFold2 models on custom datasets.
-Supports training with optional classification heads (pLDDT-based and pAE-based) for predicting experimentally determined properties such as protease resistance or protein-protein binding.
+Supports training with optional classification heads (pLDDT-based and pAE-based) for predicting experimentally measured properties such as protease resistance or protein-protein binding.
 Includes:
 - Custom loss functions for structural accuracy and classification
-- Optional template-based training
+- Optional training with MSA and template inputs
 - Checkpoint saving and validation
 - Weighted sampling (for class balancing in classification tasks) and data augmentation